-Based on the Committee's annual review and the strong performance of the Named Executive Officer team, the Committee increased base salary levels to generally reflect the 50th percentile of the peer group effective January 1, 2022.
-The following chart sets forth the base salaries for each Named Executive Officer for 2021 and 2022.
+Based on the Committee's annual review and the strong performance of the Named Executive Officer team, the Committee increased base salary levels for Ms. McReynolds and Messrs.
+Runser, Anderson, Newcity and Cobb effective January 1, 2023 to generally reflect the 50th percentile of the peer group.
+The following chart sets forth the base salaries for each Named Executive Officer for 2022 and 2023.